jfecher/ante-website/content/docs/language.md

 ## Borrowing

-> The current design for borrowing is being reconsidered.
-See [borrowing alternatives](/docs/ideas#borrowing-alternatives).

 Like Rust, if a value needs to be used multiple times, we can borrow references to it so that we can refer to the value as many times as we need.